Canada–United States relations: American Civil War

 Confederate soldiers force a bank teller to pledge allegiance to the Confederate States of America while conducting the raid at St. Albans, Vermont.
 The Confederate soldiers launched their raid from the Province of Canada.

 The British Empire was neutral during the American Civil War.
 About 40,000 Canadians volunteered for the Union Army—many already lived in the U.S., and a few for the Confederate Army.
 However, hundreds of Americans who were called up in the draft fled to Canada.
+29 Canadians would receive the Medal of Honor for their actions during the war.

 Several events caused strained relations between the British Empire and the United States, over the former's unofficial role in supporting the Confederacy.
 Blockade runners loaded with arms came from Great Britain and made use of Canadian ports in the Maritimes to break through the Union blockade to deliver the weaponry to the Confederacy in exchange for cotton.
 Attacks were made on American merchant shipping by British-built Confederate warships such as CSS Alabama.
 On December 7, 1863, pro-Confederate Canadian sympathizers hijacked an American steamer and killed a crew member off the coast of Cape Cod, Massachusetts, and then used the steamer, originally intended as a blockade runner, to flee back to the Maritimes where they were later able to escape justice for murder and piracy.
-Confederate Secret Service agents also used Canada as a base to attack American border towns, such as St. Albans, Vermont on October 19, 1864, where they killed an American citizen, robbed three banks of over US$200,000, then escaped to Canada where they were arrested but then released by a Canadian court to widespread American anger.
+Confederate Secret Service agents also used Canada as a base to attack American border towns, such as St. Albans, Vermont, on October 19, 1864, where they killed an American citizen, robbed three banks of over US$200,000, then escaped to Canada, where they were arrested but then released by a Canadian court to widespread American anger.
 Many Americans falsely suspected that the Canadian government knew of the raid ahead of time.
 American Secretary of State William H. Seward let the British government know that "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."